 Location: Adelphi Hotel, 187 Flinders Ln, Melbourne, VIC 3000 Ph: (03) 8080 8827

 The Adelphi is the world’s first dessert-themed hotel.

 Let that sink in for a second, and ponder what it means for your high tea, the state of your teeth, and any diabetics you take along.

 The kitchens at Om Nom have been led by world-class pastry chefs like Christy Tania and Joanne Ward, so what you get in your high tea will include some of the best patisserie in Melbourne, and possibly some of the best in Australia today.

-It’s edible art that will you’re your mind, and it’s not that expensive, either – high tea at Om Nom is an affordable dalliance with the mind-altering drug that is flavor.
+It’s edible art that will you’re your mind, and it’s not that expensive, either – high tea at Om Nom is an affordable dalliance with the mind-altering drug that is flavour.

 High tea is a weekly affair at the Lancemore Mansion Hotel, and as such it’s a moveable feast as the year turns.

-The spread of sweet and savory elements makes for an exciting experience, and the event (held traditionally on a Sunday and known – don’t blame us – as SocieTEA) moves from the hotel’s spectacular lobby to the balcony the warmer months of the year, and the book lover’s dream that is the hotel’s library in the winter.
+The spread of sweet and savoury elements makes for an exciting experience.
+Interestingly, the event (held traditionally on a Sunday and known – don’t blame us – as SocieTEA) moves from the hotel’s spectacular lobby to the balcony the warmer months of the year, and then to the book lover’s dream that is the hotel’s library in the winter.